jetpackgone/benefits-deduction-calculator/README.md

 - All employees are paid $2000 per paycheck before deductions
 - There are 26 paychecks in a year

+Filling out employee name and dependent names will cause the benefits deduction preview to update and display the gross, deduction, and net pay on an annual vs per-paycheck basis.

 ## How to Run

 ### Local